Stewie, Chris, & Brian's Excellent Adventure: Plot

 Barely catching a mooring rope, they climb aboard to split up to search for Chris; Stewie tells Brian to go down to the steerage and wade through the "gross Irish and Italians", leading the live-action Sirico to reprimand Stewie a second time.
 Brian searches the lower parts of the deck containing Irish Peter Griffin look-a-likes and makes his way to the ball room where he finds Stewie dining at the Captain's Table with Captain Edward Smith.
 The two of them then find Chris at another table and convince him to return.
 Chris wants to know why they cannot avoid the disaster as Stewie tries to make up an excuse about not altering the past.
 Before Stewie, Brian, and Chris can return to the present, the ship strikes the iceberg and the return pad is damaged by the rushing water.
 They find they need to get it to dry land to repair it.
 Dressing as women, they head for the lifeboats, but find they are too late.
 This causes Chris to force room for them all in the last boat by throwing a crew member overboard where he is unable to swim.
 Stewie apologizes to his brother for calling him a moron and compliments his physical strength.

-Repairing the return pad and returning to the present, Chris finally comes out of his dream and wakes up still unprepared for his history test.
-While going on the computer to look up the casualties of the Titanic, Brian and Stewie find out that the crew member Chris had thrown overboard was a man named Nigel Harpington, who was the ancestor of Chris' history teacher, Mr. Harpington.
-Therefore, Chris has a new history teacher in the form of a hippie who goes by "Teacher Doug" and claims that he does not believe in tests, much to Chris' relief.
+Repairing the return pad and returning to the present, Chris finally comes out of his dream and wakes up still unprepared for his history test, believing that he was on a fancy boat called the Gigantic.
+While going on the computer to look up the fatalities of the Titanic, Brian and Stewie find out that the crew member Chris had thrown overboard was a man named Nigel Harpington, who was the ancestor of Chris' history teacher, Mr. Harpington.
+Therefore, Chris' history teacher was never born and he has a new one in the form of a hippie who goes by "Teacher Doug" and claims that he does not believe in tests, to Chris' relief.
 Superimposed words then appear stating "All history facts in this episode were gathered by quick glances at Wikipedia.
 To learn more about history, check out Yahoo!
 Answers."